debezium/debezium-ui/README.md

 ## Prerequisites

-Debezium UI needs a properly running Debezium instance version 1.4.0.Beta1 or newer and running DB instances, depending on what connectors you are going to use (Postgres, Mongo DB, MySQL, etc).
+With the latest update to Debezium UI you need a properly running Debezium instance version 2.5 or newer and running DB instances, depending on what connectors you are going to use (Postgres, Mongo DB, MySQL, etc).

 ### DEV Infrastructure with Docker-Compose